-The FORTRAN-78 package also includes a set of mathematical and statistical subprograms referred to as MATHSTAT-78.
+The FORTRAN-78 package also includes the set of mathematical and statistical subprograms referred to as MATHSTAT-78.
 The MATHSTAT-78 subprograms perform functions such as matrix operations, polynomial operations, integration, linear programming, Fourier Series analysis, statistical analysis and presentation, regression, and analysis of variance.

-3.2.3 Pascal
+3.2.4 Pascal

 Texas Instruments Pascal is a general-purpose language well suited for a variety of applications.
-Pascal is straightforward to learn and use.
+Pascal is also straightforward, which makes it a fast language to learn and use.
 Its readability makes it especially useful when programs are maintained by users other than the original author.

 One application of Pascal is the development of systems-level software.
-Pascal is also ideal for scientific or engineering applications that are traditionally written in FORTRAN or ALGOL.
-The general-purpose structure is also useful for many business problems.
+Pascal adapts well to scientific or engineering applications that are traditionally programmed with FORTRAN or ALGOL.
+Also, its general-purpose structure makes Pascal useful in many business areas.